Kikuchi Takefusa: The Battle of Kōan

 Also from the Mōko Shūrai Ekotoba: Takefusa and his men boarding the Mongolian ships.
 You can see Takefusa cutting off a Mongol soldier's head.

 The Eastern Route Army arrived at Hakata Bay on June 21, and decided to proceed with the invasion without waiting for the larger Southern force which had still not left China.
 They were a short distance to the north and east of where their force had landed in 1274, and were in fact beyond the walls and defenses constructed by the Japanese.
 The samurai responded quickly, assaulting the invaders with waves of defenders, denying them the beachhead.

 At night small boats carried small bands of samurai into the Yuan fleet in the bay.
 Under cover of darkness they boarded enemy ships, killed as many as they could, and withdrew before dawn.
 This harassing tactic led the Yuan forces to retreat to Tsushima, where they would wait for the Southern Route Army.
 However, over the course of the next several weeks, 3,000 men were killed in close quarters combat in the hot weather.
 Yuan forces never gained a beachhead.

 The first of the Southern force ships arrived on July 16, and by August 12 the two fleets were ready to attack Japan.
 On August 15 a major tempest struck the Tsushima Straits, lasting two full days and destroying most of the Yuan fleet.
 Contemporary Japanese accounts indicate that over 4,000 ships were destroyed in the storm; 80 percent of the Yuan soldiers either drowned or were killed by samurai on the beaches.
 The loss of ships was so great that "a person could walk across from one point of land to another on a mass of wreckage".

 Death and legacy

 Kikuchi Shrine is the burial place of many of the clan heads including Takefusa.

 After the battle Takefusa must have gone home to Kikuchi Castle.
-He died on March 26, 1285, from an unknown illness only four years after the second invasion.
+He died on August 27, 1298, from an unknown illness 17 years after the second invasion.
 His remains were interred at Kikuchi Shrine.
 His son and heir Kikuchi Takamori (菊池 隆盛) had died young even before him so his grandson Kikuchi Tokitaka (菊池 時隆, 1287–1304) became 11th head of the clan.
 Tokitaka also died young in battle so his brother the famous Kikuchi Taketoki (菊池 武時, 1292–1333) became 12th head.

 Hayashi Narinaga who was a samurai general during the Sengoku Period was a descendant of Takefusa.
 Also, Saigō Takamori who is now known as the "last samurai"; The Saigo clan was a branch family of the Kikuchi.
 Another famous descendant through adoption is the artist and scholar Kikuchi Yōsai.